vanbitcase/MedMoya_agents/README.md

 # MedMoya_agents
 Medical agents at your finger tips, built with Moya

-# 🧠 Multi-Agent Healthcare Chat System
+# Multi-Agent Healthcare Chat System

 This is a multi-agent conversational system built using the [Moya Framework](https://github.com/moyahq/moya) and [Ollama](https://ollama.com).
 It supports:

-* 💊 Healthcare and home remedies advice
+*  Healthcare and home remedies advice
-* 🛒 Fetching healthcare products from Amazon
+* Fetching healthcare products from Amazon, with help of product agent
-* ⏰ Setting reminders for medicine intake
+* Setting reminders for medicine intake based on the memory and chat with Medvisor agent

 ---